 The walk itself, although strenuous at points, is nice and short so can be wrapped up in half a day, giving you plenty of time to have a craic in a nearby watering hole.

 Standing at 764 metres, with steep sections and uneven rocks, it’s fairly difficult – best left to the more daring or the experienced.
-You’ll need good fitness, good flexibility for climbing, and you’ll need to be okay with heights!
+You’ll need good fitness and flexibility for climbing, and you’ll need to be okay with heights!

 Related tours: Grand Tour (Zest)